 Professor of Citizen Science

-Janis Dickinson is a Professor in the Department of Natural Resources and Arthur A. Allen Director of Citizen Science at the Cornell Lab of Ornithology.
+Janis Dickinson is a Professor Emerita in the Department of Natural Resources and was Arthur A. Allen Director of Citizen Science at the Cornell Lab of Ornithology until 2016.
 Her research spans the fields of behavioral ecology, evolutionary ecology, and molecular ecology of birds and insects.
 She is interested in citizen science as an ecological tool, a model of collective action, and an arena where social learning can take place.
 Her work involves development of research models that blend exploratory research with citizen participation.

 Dickinson`s research encompasses basic and applied behavioral ecology as well as citizen science.
 Her basic research program focuses on the costs and benefits of delayed dispersal, cooperation, conflict, and reproductive decisions in birds and insects.
 She also collaborates on studies of spatial ecology of birds using citizen science data, and conducts research on how Web-based social networks can support human cooperation within the contexts of public goods and earth-stewardship.

 Outreach and Extension Focus

 Dickinson leads a dynamic group of 13-20 natural and social scientists, Web programmers/designers, and undergraduate students who create and deliver citizen science projects focused on monitoring long-term environmental change, supporting environmental awareness through attachment to and appreciation of birds, and providing support for pro-environmental behaviors.
 Her primary interest is the social Web as a facilitator of pro-social behaviors and large-scale cooperation within the environmental context.